 - the date the tenancy will start;

-- if a fixed term tenancy, the date on which the tenancy ends;
+- if a fixed term tenancy, the date the terms ends;

-- if a fixed term tenancy with a “vacate clause”, the date on which the tenant must vacate;
+- if a fixed term tenancy with a “vacate clause” (only allowed in limited circumstances), the date the tenant must vacate;

 - the amount of rent;

-- how much rent varies depending on the number of occupants;
+- if the rent varies depending on the number of occupants and, if so, by how much;

-- what services and facilities are included in rent; and
+- the services and facilities that are included in the rent; and

 - the amount of security deposit or pet damage deposit required, and the date it was or must be paid.

-Section 5 of the RTA prevents landlords and tenants from “contracting out” of the law.
-In other words, if you sign a tenancy agreement with a term that unfairly reduces your rights as a tenant, that term may be considered unenforceable.
+Section 5 of the Residential Tenancy Act (RTA) prevents landlords and tenants from avoiding the RTA.
+All BC tenants are guaranteed certain legal rights by law, regardless of what their tenancy agreement says.
+This means that any term of an agreement that attempts to avoid or “contract out” of the RTA is unenforceable.
 For example, it is illegal for a landlord to include a term in an agreement that allows them to inspect a tenant’s home at any time without proper notice.
 Section 29 of the RTA clearly states that landlords must give at least 24 hours notice in writing, and that rule cannot be avoided.
+If your landlord tries to unfairly limit your rights in this way, you can insist they provide you with the basic protections outlined in the RTA.

 Section 6 of the RTA prevents landlords from including “unconscionable” terms in tenancy agreements.
 According to section 3 of the RTR and RTB Policy Guideline 8, an unconscionable term is as a term that is oppressive or grossly unfair to one party.
 For example, RTB Policy Guideline 1 says that it is likely unconscionable for a landlord to include a term in an agreement that requires a tenant to put utilities for another unit in their name.

-A month-to-month tenancy does not have a pre-determined date on which it ends.
+A periodic tenancy agreement – often referred to as a “month-to-month” tenancy agreement – does not have a pre-determined date on which it ends.
 The tenancy continues until the tenant gives proper notice to move out, or until the landlord legally ends the tenancy.
-Section 1 of the Residential Tenancy Act (RTA) refers to a month-to-month tenancy as a “periodic tenancy”.
-Month-to-month tenancies are by far the most common type of periodic tenancy, but a tenancy can also be established on a weekly or other periodic basis.
+Periodic tenancies can be established on a weekly, monthly, or other periodic basis, but month-to-month agreements are by far the most common type.
+Throughout this website, the terms “periodic tenancy” and “month-to-month tenancy” will be used interchangeably.

 See Residential Tenancy Branch Policy Guideline 30 for more information.

-Aside from the exceptions listed in section 14(3) of the Residential Tenancy Act, the terms of a tenancy agreement can only be changed by mutual consent.
-If you and your landlord both agree to a change, feel free to amend your existing agreement.
-For example, you can cross out a term, enter a new one, add the date, and both initial the change.
-Alternatively, you can sign an addendum on a separate sheet of paper that outlines the agreed upon change.
-Either way, make sure that you receive a copy of the revised tenancy agreement or addendum.
+If you and your landlord both want to change something related to your tenancy, feel free to amend your existing agreement.
+For example, you can cross out a term, write down the new one, add the date, and both initial the change.
+Alternatively, you can amend a tenancy agreement by signing an addendum that outlines the agreed-upon change.
+Either way, make sure you receive a copy of the revised tenancy agreement or new addendum, and take photos so you can back it up digitally.

 If your landlord attempts to change a term in your tenancy agreement without your consent, you can use TRAC’s template letter, Illegal Term in Tenancy Agreement, to inform them that you do not accept their proposed change and will continue to follow your existing agreement.